Maria Leonora Teresa: Plot

-Faith's other housemaid also notices the hauntings and refers Faith to her cousin, Augusto, who is a witch doctor.
-Augusto diagnoses that the dolls are controlled by a person with knowledge of powerful witchcraft.
-Stella and her brother start packing their things and prepare to leave but Teresa tries to kill Stella.
-Faith asks Stella to come and meet her in Augusto's place.
-Augusto conducts a séance and finds out the name of the ghost that haunted Faith at the beginning of the film.
-The ghost is revealed to be Eldon Jacinto, the student who died during the past incident in the school.
+After Faith's other housemaid, Thelma, also notices the hauntings, she refers Faith and Stanley to her faith healer cousin, Augusto, who realizes that the dolls are controlled by someone with knowledge of witchcraft.
+Through a séance, the ghost that appeared in the school bathroom is revealed to be Eldon, the student who died in the past incident in the school, and the son of Manolo, who happens to be the one controlling the dolls.

-It is revealed that Eldon is the son of Manolo and Manolo is the one controlling the dolls.
-Leonora lures Julio to Manolo's place and knocks him out.
-The three dolls meet and kill Stanley.
-Augusto suggests to battle Manolo and end his spell.
-When they arrive, they are shocked to see Julio tied.
-They are knocked out by the dolls.
-When they wake up, Manolo shares his plan to deliver vengeance for the death of his son.

-Manolo plots his revenge against the three parents who were involved in the death of Eldon and deprived him of justice.
-Eldon had an ability to see the future and one of his visions was the school incident.
-He shared his vision with his classmates causing panic.
-Julio punished Eldon for spreading the rumor by locking him in a classroom next to a science laboratory.
-The science laboratory had a gas leak and a janitor recklessly lit a cigarette causing an explosion.
-Before the explosion, Eldon warned Teresa to stay away from the classroom.
-Teresa told this to Stella but dismissed it since Stella made a lot of favors to the school because of Teresa's failing marks.
-Stanley and Faith covered up the incident by bribing police investigators and silencing Eldon's guardian.
+Leonora lures Julio to Manolo's lair and knocks him out.
+The three dolls then meet and kill Stanley.
+Faith, Stella, and Augusto arrive to see Julio tied, after which they are knocked out by the dolls.
+After they awaken, Manolo shared his plan to avenge the death of his son.
+Eldon had the ability to see the future and envisioned the school incident.
+He then told his classmates, making them panic.
+Julio punished Eldon by locking him in a classroom next to the school's science laboratory, which had a gas leak.
+A janitor unwittingly lit a cigarette, causing a fire that killed Eldon.
+Teresa, whom Eldon warned to stay away from the classroom, then told Stella, who then dismissed it since she had already made several bribes to the school to make up for Teresa's poor grades.
+Lastly, Stanley and Faith covered up the incident by bribing investigators and silencing Eldon's guardian.
 Manolo was abroad when his son died.
-Manolo tries to finish his ritual to turn the parents into dolls but Julio manages to untie himself and disrupt the ritual and untie the others.
-Manolo recovers and orders the dolls to attack them.
-The three parents fight their dolls and Augusto battles Manolo.
-Faith and Stella successfully destroy their dolls but Julio lets Leonora escape.
-Manolo overpowers Augusto and impales Julio with a spear.
-Faith and Stella take Eldon's body and give him a proper burial and blessing.
-Manolo appears before the two and attempts to kill them but Julio appears and delivers a fatal blow to Manolo before dying.
-The film ends when Stella and Faith visit Julio's grave.
-Faith successfully gives birth and Stella adopts Don's illegitimate son.
+Manolo tries to finish his ritual to turn the parents into dolls, but Julio manages to free himself and the others and disrupt the ritual.
+Manolo fights back, and in the ensuing scuffle, Faith and Stella successfully destroy their dolls, but Julio lets Leonora escape.
+Manolo overpowers Augusto and impales Julio.
+Faith and Stella take Eldon's body and give him a proper burial.
+Manolo then surprises the two, intending to kill them, but Julio appears and kills Manolo before dying.
+Stella, who has adopted Joshua, and Faith, who successfully gives birth, visit Julio's grave.

-In the mid-credits scene, another parent is grieving the death of her child from the field trip accident.
-She is approached by Julio the same way as Manolo who presents her with a box containing the Leonora doll.
+In the mid-credits scene, Julio gives the Leonora doll to another parent grieving the death of her daughter from the field trip accident.